wdhg/os/src/synchronisation/deadlocks.md

 Banker's Algorithm is used to check if a sequence of resource allocations will lead to a **safe state** or not.

-A **safe state** is any state where there exists a sequence of allocations that guarantees that all customers can be satisfied.
+A **safe state** is any state where there exists a sequence of allocations that guarantees all customers can be satisfied.

 Using the example of a bank: